Bali rice terraces in Ubud at dawn with mist rising from the jungle valley

 9.4Location

-Why for a wellness retreat — Alila Ubud is the original Alila property — Mark Edleson opened the hotel in 1996 on a Payangan ridge above the Ayung river, and the property was the first contemporary-design hotel in Bali.
-The architecture by Kerry Hill (the late Australian architect responsible for several Ama…
+Why for a wellness retreat: Alila Ubud opened in 1996 on a Payangan ridge above the Ayung river and was among the first contemporary-design hotels in Bali.
+The architecture by Kerry Hill (the late Australian architect behind several Aman properties) still reads clean and quiet three decades on.
+The hanging valley-edge pool is the icon, rates undercut every marquee name in the canyon, and wellness runs to a compact spa and morning yoga rather than a structured programme.

 Best room: Pool Villa (with private plunge pool) or Terrace Tree Villa (a treehouse-style room with valley-edge orientation).